thorgate/django-thorbanks/README.md

 ### 4. Add settings.BANKLINKS

+For a working example see the definitions in [example/settings.py](example/settings.py).

 ### 5. Link Transaction to your Order model

 > Note: When using MANUAL_MODELS replace `thorbanks_models` with your local app name